Danielhiversen/home_assistant_tibber_data/README.md

 Experimental and requires additional configuration:
 * Grid price (Only if your grid company is supported by Tibber)
 * Estimated total price with subsidy and grid price (Only if your grid company is supported by Tibber)
+* Charger cost day (Requires a connected charger, like Easee or Zaptec)
+* Charger cost month (Requires a connected charger, like Easee or Zaptec)
+* Charger consumption day (Requires a connected charger, like Easee or Zaptec)
+* Charger consumption month (Requires a connected charger, like Easee or Zaptec)